 She made her debut with the Royal Opera, London, as Clare 4.48 Psychosis, and engagements during 2018 / 2019 included L’Innocente L’Arlesiana for Opera Holland Park, Lucienne Die tote Stadt at the Nederlandse Reisopera, Sonia War and Peace for Welsh National Opera, Second Lady The Magic Flute for English National Opera and Clare 4.48 Psychosis at the Prototype Festival, New York.

-Engagements during 2019 / 2020 include Mercédès Carmen for English National Opera, Third Nymph Rusalka for Garsington Opera at Wormsley, Birmingham Bach Choir’s Centenary Concert in Lichfield Cathedral and her debut at the Opéra national du Rhin as Clare 4.48 Psychosis.
+Engagements during 2019 / 2020 include Mercédès Carmen for English National Opera, Second Nymph Rusalka for Garsington Opera at Wormsley, Birmingham Bach Choir’s Centenary Concert in Lichfield Cathedral, Verdi Requiem at The Snape Maltings and her debut at the Opéra national du Rhin as Clare 4.48 Psychosis.

 If you would like an up to date biography please contact James Black Management